peakpg/rubypress/README.md

 ## References

- - Slides for the talk can be found here:
+ - Slides for the talk can be found here: [Coming soon!]
- - To comment on the talk go here:
+ - To comment on the talk go here: http://speakerrate.com/talks/22061-creating-mountable-engines
  - To tweet @ or about me / the talk: @peakpg

 ## Long Form Installation